automationhacks/how-to-learn-test-automation/README.md

 ### Community

-Resources on the larger Testing and automation community which help to support, while also forming the basis for providing a lot of this content and from where we all learn 🙏
+Resources on the larger Testing and automation community which help to support, while also forming the basis for providing a lot of this content in the first place 🙏

 - [Leadership](community/leadership.md)
 - [People to follow](community/people_to_follow.md)